syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 #### Add exception appointment to recurrence pattern
 You can change any occurrence appointment which is exception from the recurrence pattern appointment by using the [RecurrenceId](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Schedule.AppointmentMapping.html#Com_Syncfusion_Schedule_AppointmentMapping_RecurrenceId) property of `AppointmentMapping` class which is used to map the custom exception appointment with schedule recurrence series appointment and [ExceptionOccurrenceActualDate](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Schedule.AppointmentMapping.html#Com_Syncfusion_Schedule_AppointmentMapping_ExceptionOccurrenceActualDate) property of `AppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment of schedule recurrence appointment.
+The `RecurrenceId` of changed occurrence should holds the exact `Id` recurrence pattern appointment.
 For adding custom exception appointment to the recurrence series, add the `ActualDate` and `RecurrenceID` properties to custom class `Meeting`.

 {% tabs %}
 {% highlight c# %}
 public Calendar ActualDate { get; set; }
 public object RecurrenceID { get; set; }
+public object Id { get; set; }
 {% endhighlight %}
 {% endtabs %}

-You should map this custom property `RecurrenceID` of `Meeting` with the `RecurrenceId` property of `AppointmentMapping` class which is used to map the exception appointment with schedule recurrence series appointment `Meeting`.
+You should map this custom property `RecurrenceID` of `Meeting` with the `Id` property of `AppointmentMapping` class which is used to map the exception appointment with schedule recurrence series appointment `Meeting`.
 You should also map this custom property `ActualDate` of `Meeting` with the `ExceptionOccurrenceActualDate` property of `AppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment with schedule recurrence appointment.
 You should add the created exception recurrence appointment to the schedule `ItemsSource`.